ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/02-Multiple-Linear-Regression.md

 - If target variable is scaled then in final prediction, it should be rescaled for interpretation

 ## MinMaxScaling
+- also called Normalization
 - get the values between 0 and 1
 - $X_{changed} = \frac{X-X_{min}}{X_{max}-X_{min}}$
+- Generally Min-Max Scaling is preferred when there are outliers in the data

 ## Standardization
 - also called Z-score Normalization